daerduoCarey/structedit/code/README.md

 To test the pre-trained model, run

     bash scripts/eval_editgen_structurenet_vae_chair.sh [sigma_value]

+where the [sigma\_value] indicates the radius of uniform Gaussian that shape deltas are sampled from.

 You can use `vis_editgen.ipynb` to visualize the results in Python Jupyter Notebook.